elolelo/FinalPokerSolution/README.md

 0. User will input the card one at the time

+1. The entered user input always starts with a rank then a suit e.g : 2H = 2 of hearts

-1. The card 10 is assumed to be T - so for 10S (10 of spades)  = TS
+2. The card 10 is assumed to be T - so for 10S (10 of spades)  = TS

-2. S and s are interpreated as the samething - This program assumes case-insensitivity
+3. S and s are interpreated as the samething - This program assumes case-insensitivity

-3. Not accounting for ace-to-five low rules
+4.Not accounting for ace-to-five low rules

 Steps: